-In Scotland, you will be awarded the REHIS Diploma in Environmental Health, the qualification required to become an Environmental Health Officer.
+In Scotland, the REHIS is the accrediting body for environmental health practitioners.
+You'll be awarded the REHIS Diploma in Environmental Health, the qualification required to become an environmental health officer.

 Continuing professional development (CPD) is required to maintain professional status.
-All practising CIEH members have to undertake a set requirement of CPD hours per year, which involves attendance at courses, seminars and conferences, where other relevant skills, such as management training, may also be developed.
+All practising CIEH members must undertake a set requirement of CPD hours per year, which involves attendance at courses, seminars and conferences, where other relevant skills, such as management training, may also be developed.

 There are many opportunities for career development, especially within local authorities that have large environmental health departments, with well-established promotion routes to more senior posts.

-Opportunities may also exist to become head of a much larger department employing other built environment professionals.
-It is also possible for professionals to move between local authorities and between organisations in the private sector in order to gain a broader experience and seek more senior positions.
+Other prospects include becoming the head of a much larger department, employing other built environment professionals, and switching between local authorities and the private sector to gain broader experience and seek more senior positions.